-7.656.1.2 Effectiveness in Research Scholarly and/or Creative Achievements
+7.6.1.2.
+Effectiveness in Scholarly and/or Creative Achievements

-The university encourages a broad spectrum of researchscholarly and creative activityactivities of the highest possible quality, fromincluding basic to, applied, clinical, and pedagogical research, as well as a range of artistic activities, across the full range of academic disciplines.
-The university's commitment to these activities stems from its obligation to advance knowledge, to educate both undergraduate undergraduate and graduate students, and to serve the economic and cultural needs of society.
+The university encourages a broad spectrum of scholarly and creative activities of the highest possible quality, including basic, applied, clinical, and pedagogical research, as well as a range of artistic activities, across the full range of academic disciplines.
+The university's commitment to these activities stems from its obligation to advance knowledge, to educate both undergraduate and graduate students, and to serve the economic and cultural needs of society.
 The value and weight given to specific types of scholarly and creative achievements shall be determined by standards set at the departmental and college levels.
-Criteria for judging effectivenesseffectiveness in researchscholarly and creative accomplishments achievements include but are not limited to the following: (1) the ability to publish research in peer-reviewed outlets or peer and/or professional recognition of the faculty member's scholarly and/or creative work, and (2) the contribution of the faculty member's research to knowledge or the contribution of the faculty member's creative work to the needs of society.
+Criteria for judging effectiveness in scholarly and creative achievements include but are not limited to the following: (1) the ability to publish research in peer-reviewed outlets or peer and/or professional recognition of the faculty member's scholarly and/or creative work, and (2) the contribution of the faculty member's research to knowledge or the contribution of the faculty member's creative work to the needs of society.

-7.656.1.3.
+7.6.1.3.
 Effectiveness in Service

-Evaluation of a faculty member's effectiveness in service is based upon both internal on service to the university, the profession or discipline, and external service activities.
-Internal the community (local, state, national and international).
-University service encompasses service to the faculty member's department and college as well as university-level activities.
-Internal service activities include, including but are not limited to the following: diligent service on departmental departmental, college, or university committees; membership in the Faculty Senate and its committees; advising student clubs and organizations; and administrative assignments.
-Applicable external encompasses service to the profession and to the public for the benefit of the university.
-External Professional service activities include but are not limited to the following: activities in learned and professional societies; unerated service to learned and professional societies and service as an editor or referee for scholarly publications.
-Community service activities include but are not limited to outreach, services or consultation provided to business, media, government, cultural, educational, ex political, and health-care organizations; and service as an editor or referee for scholarly publications.
-Faculty.
+Evaluation of a faculty member's effectiveness in service is based on service to the university, the profession or discipline, and the community (local, state, national and international).
+University service encompasses service to the faculty member's department and college as well as university-level activities, including but not limited to the following: diligent service on departmental, college, or university committees; membership in the Faculty Senate and its committees; advising student clubs and organizations; and administrative assignments.
+Professional service activities include but are not limited to the following: service to learned and professional societies and service as an editor or referee for scholarly publications.
+Community service activities include but are not limited to business, media, government, cultural, educational, political, and health-care organizations.

-7.56.1.4.
+7.6.1.4.
 Effectiveness in Clinical and Professional Practice

-Clinical faculty members are also judged as to whether or not their collegial relationships contribute to expected to be excellent clinicians or practitioners in their profession.
-Criteria for judging effectiveness in clinical and professional practice include but are not limited to the following: demonstrated knowledge and advanced skills in the selected clinical or professional specialty area; evidence of continuing professional development; and evidence of clinical or professional advancement of achievement.
+Clinical faculty members are expected to be excellent clinicians or practitioners in their profession.
+Criteria for judging effectiveness in clinical and professional practice include but are not limited to the following: demonstrated knowledge and advanced skills in the selected clinical or professional specialty area; evidence of continuing professional development; and evidence of clinical or professional advancement and achievement.

-7.56.2.Tenure Criteria
+7.6.2.Tenure Criteria

-Tenure is granted only to those faculty members who show evidence of substantial achievements and promise of continuing contributions in the eollege and areas of teaching, scholarly and/or creative achievements, and service; and who meet the criteria for promotion to associate professor.
+Tenure is granted only to those faculty members who show evidence of substantial achievements and promise of continuing contributions in the areas of teaching, scholarly and/or creative achievements, and service; and who meet the criteria for promotion to associate professor.
 Professors, associate professors, or assistant professors with tenure-track contracts are eligible for tenure consideration.
 Except in unusual circumstances, tenure shall be granted only to persons with a terminal degree in an appropriate discipline.
 In the case of joint appointments, tenure is granted only with respect to the tenure-home department; however, if a tenured faculty member's department is restructured or merged with another department for reasons other than financial exigency, the faculty member's tenure shall be transferred to the newly formed department.
-Departments and colleges may establish additional tenure criteria consistent with these university.
+Departments and colleges may establish additional tenure criteria consistent with these university-wide standards and Board of Trustees rule 301 (The Board of Trustees of the University of Alabama, Board Manual, REV 6/2009).
+Departmental and college tenure criteria shall be placed on file with the Provost's office and the appropriate dean's office.
+Assistant professors applying for tenure must simultaneously apply for promotion to associate professor.

-7.656.2 Specific.1.Early Tenure
+7.6.2.1.
+Early Tenure